Scripture Reference:![]()

 The other gospel writers record this event in Mark 11:1-11; Luke 19:28-44; and John 12:12-19.

 Everyone loves a parade.
-This story is exciting to children when they think about crowds of people cheering and waving leaves and branches.
+This story excites children when they think about crowds cheering and waving leaves and branches.

-This event takes place on a Sunday and marks the beginning of what is often referred to as the “Passion Week”.
-By the following Sunday, Jesus will have been crucified, buried and risen.
+This event takes place on a Sunday and marks the beginning of what is often referred to as the “Passion Week.”.
+Jesus will have been crucified, buried, and risen by the following Sunday.
 Some children may be familiar with the fact that some religious groups celebrate “Palm Sunday” as the beginning of Easter Week.

 Jesus was staying in the nearby town of Bethany and seemed to return at least near there Sunday through Thursday evenings during the Passover celebrations (Mark 11:11, 19 and 14:13; Matthew 21:17).
 Perhaps he stayed with his friends Mary, Martha and Lazarus.
 Luke 21:37 mentions that he spent each night on the Mount of Olives.
 Bethany was next to the Mount of Olives.